DivyaKampalli/Portfolio/README.md

 # Portfolio
-My Portfolio\n
+My Portfolio

-To Run This app:/n
+To Run This app:

 Download the code

 Open Text Editor of your choice

 Prerequisites : Install Python and Django

-Open Terminal and type "python manage.py runserver" Open the link
+Open Terminal and type "python manage.py runserver"

+Open the link